omok/CoachCompanion/docs/permissions-system.md

 The frontend respects permissions through a React hook in `client/src/hooks/usePermissions.ts`:

-- `hasUserTypePermission`: Checks if the current user's type has a permission
+- `hasUserTypePermission`: Checks if the current user's role has a permission
 - `hasTeamRolePermission`: Checks if the current user's role in a team has a permission
 - Convenience methods for common permission checks